-Menu must be 4" x 6" or larger on your choice of medium (index card, ceramic tile, chalkboard, etc.) printed, typed, etc. by the participant.
+Menu must be 4 inches x 6 inches or larger on your choice of medium (index card, ceramic tile, chalkboard, etc.) printed, typed, etc. by the participant.
 You may decorate and/or prop up the menu.
 Be creative and imaginative.